Turborepo

 turbo can run a background process to pre-calculate values used for determining work that needs to be done.
 This standalone process (daemon) is an optimization, and not required for proper functioning of turbo.

-Passing --no-daemon instructs turbo to avoid using or creating the standalone process.
+Passing --daemon instructs turbo to use the standalone process, while --no-daemon instructs turbo to avoid using or creating the standalone process.

 --output-logs <option>